apdahlen/Sverdrup-Collected-Writings-2nd-Volume/README.md

 ## On the Congregation

-This project provides primary-source English translations of 19th-century Norwegian Lutheran theology, making historically important texts accessible to readers of church history, theology, Scandinavian studies, and American religious history.
+This project provides primary-source English translations of 19th-century Norwegian Lutheran theology, making historically important primary texts accessible to readers of church history, theology, Scandinavian studies, and American religious history.
 Many of these writings have never before appeared in English.

+Download the current (incomplete) two-column PDF edition [here](WORKFLOW.pdf)

 ## Example Translation (Excerpt)